-At DCA’s next Diversity Leadership Program event, guide co-author, Dr Dimitria Groutsis, Associate Professor, Discipline of Work and Organisational Studies at The University of Sydney Business School, will:
+At DCA’s Diversity Leadership Program event, guide co-author, Dr Dimitria Groutsis, Associate Professor, Discipline of Work and Organisational Studies at The University of Sydney Business School:

-- Outline Counting Culture’s guidance for measuring cultural diversity to harness the benefits that flow from cultural diversity in the workplace, and
+- Outlined Counting Culture’s guidance for measuring cultural diversity to harness the benefits that flow from cultural diversity in the workplace, and

-- Share the latest on a national project creating an evidence-based nationally standardised approach for defining, measuring, and reporting on cultural diversity in the workforce.
+- Shared the latest on a national project creating an evidence-based nationally standardised approach for defining, measuring, and reporting on cultural diversity in the workforce.

-DCA’s CEO Lisa Annese will then lead a discussion with a guest panel that includes leading employers who will give insights into how they have implemented a counting-culture approach.
-Speakers include:
+DCA’s Members and Advisory Director, Mariam Veiszadeh then lead a discussion with a guest panel that included leading employers who gave insights into how they have implemented a counting-culture approach.
+Speakers included:

 - Ken Woo, Partner, PwC Australia